 Image formats should be clear cut -you’ve created an image, logo, animation, poster… so you save it, and now you can just use it for anything, right?
-If, if only that was the case, a one size fits all image format system, it would make life much easier.
-Instead, we are overwhelmed by a series of semi understood (at best) acronyms.
+If, if only that was the case, a one size fits all image format system, would make life much easier.
+Instead, we are overwhelmed by a series of semi-understood (at best) acronyms.
 Let’s be honest: you often just choose the one you’ve heard of, or used before and presumed it worked.
 Then you get the messages -this device doesn’t support this format, please send in PNG, that’s just the start…

 What a pain! but, the fact is there is a reason for different image formats.
 Some image formats work better with certain types of images, there are pros and cons, advantages and disadvantages, limitations, and usage issues.
 You need to know what these are and get an idea of the basics.
-Why because this will help you future proof your image.
-You need to think of how your image will be used now and in the future, scales, resolutions are all going to matter.
+Why because this will help you future-proof your image.
+You need to think of how your image will be used now and in the future, scales, and resolutions are all going to matter.

 So, let’s go through some of the basics ideas and terms and look at the most popular image formats in use today and address some of their pros and cons.
 You might not be an expert after this, but it should at least help you avoid a headache after your discussions with your designers or clients.

 Every single graphic you see online is an image file in a certain format.
 Pretty much everything you see printed on paper, plastic, or clothing came originally from an image file.
 Each format has a specific use or sometimes multiple uses.
 Choosing the correct format is vital in order to get the perfect image exactly how you wanted it, choosing the wrong format can lead to a serious quality reduction, or even completely missing images.